snuq/VSEQF/Readme.md

 __Warning: This is very much alpha, it will likely change quite a bit in future versions, and may even be removed and put into another addon.__
 To use this properly, your screen layout should have a file browser area, a movie clip editor area, and at least one sequencer area.  __This function may not work correctly if all these areas are not present.__

-If sequence that shares the same source as a loaded clip is active, that clip will be displayed in the clip editor.
+If strip that shares the same source as a loaded clip is active, that clip will be displayed in the clip editor.

 When a video file is selected in the file browser, a new panel is added to the tools panel, '3 Point Edit'.
 The 'Import To Clip Editor' button will load the selected video file into the clip editor area.